imlukedewitt/new-abify/notes.md

 - [ ] hydra manager shouldn't be a singleton.
 Maybe we need to find difference between system wide concurrency limit and per-execution concurrency limit
 - [ ] process rows/steps in Sidekiq or ActiveJob, remove the DIY threading that it currently does
 - [ ] make sure we're not re-rendering the same liquid templates over and over again
+  - along these same lines, it'd be good to validate and render as much as possible before the workflow executes

 # OLD NOTES
 structure idea